shible77/LPG_DISTRIBUTION_MS_Latests/README.md

    - Congratulations!
 Your database is now ready for use.
 5. Now, start the application.
    - Open the project folder in VS Code.
-   - Create 3 instances of powershell in the terminal of VS Code.
+   - Create 3 instances of PowerShell in the terminal of VS Code.
-   - In the first powershell instance, write the following command:
+   - In the first PowerShell instance, write the following command:
    ```bash
    # For backend
    cd backend
    npm start
    ```
-   - In the second powershell instance, write the following command:
+   - In the second PowerShell instance, write the following command:
    ```bash
    # For backend1
    cd backend1
    npm start
    ```
-   - IN the third and the last powershell instance, write the following command:
+   - In the third and the last PowerShell instance, write the following command:
    ```bash
    # For frontend
    cd frontend